Clay-Ferguson/quantizr/docs/user-guide/adv-editing/index.md

 How to add digital signatures to nodes.

-*Note: This is currently an admin-only function.
+*Note: Use of signatures is currently an admin-only function.
 Only the admin can sign nodes.*

 To add a digital signature to a node (signed using your browser's signature keys), click the "Sign" checkbox that's available in the 'advanced' section of the editor dialog.

 ![file-p](attachments/6362b0a70aeca527dc83c3e4-file-p)

-To sign all the nodes (that you own) under an entire branch of the tree, first select the node by clicking it, and then click `Menu -> Tools -> Sign`.
+To sign all the nodes (that you own) under an entire branch of the tree, first select the node by clicking it, and then click `Menu -> Signature -> Sign`.

 ## Purpose of Signatures